MarxKnowswine/gns3_os10_preloaded/README.md

 - Install GNS3 client
 - Automatically import configuration file
 - Automatically import OS10 10.5.3 images
+- Install a DHCP server on virbr0 to assign an IP address to OOB interfaces
+- (Optional) Copy a pre-built and pre-wired project with two OS 10 switches

 # Current state
 - GNS is correctly installed, configuration and images are working as expected.